 In addition to the American System of Conservation Funding, some states have begun to seek alternative methods of funding for their fish and wildlife agencies.
 A conservation sales tax on all taxable goods is one such mechanism that states might consider implementing.
 This excise tax is primarily applied to sporting goods such as firearms and ammunition, as well as archery equipment, fishing tackle, and motor boat fuel.
 Through this mechanism, the monies collected are deposited into an account to be used expressly for conservation purposes.

-Most state fish and wildlife agencies are funded primarily by sportsmen, both through the collection of license fees and from excise taxes (through the American System of Conservation Funding) on sporting goods such as firearms and ammunition, as well as archery equipment, fishing tackle, and motor boat fuel.
+Most state fish and wildlife agencies are funded primarily by sportsmen, both through the collection of license fees and from excise taxes through the American System of Conservation Funding on sporting goods such as firearms and ammunition, as well as archery equipment, fishing tackle, and motor boat fuel.
 The American System of Conservation Funding is built on the concept that those who consumptively use natural resources should pay for the privilege, and in some cases, the right to do so.
-However, due to the increasing costs associated with natural resource management over the past several decades, some states, such as Iowa, have begun to seek alternative methods of funding the agencies responsible for managing those resources.
+However, due to the increasing costs associated with natural resource management over the past several decades, some states have sought alternative methods of funding the agencies responsible for managing those resources.

 One such alternative funding mechanism is a conservation sales tax on all taxable goods.
 Through this mechanism, the monies collected are deposited into an account to be used expressly for conservation purposes.
 Presently, a conservation sales tax is touted to be the most effective of all the alternative funding mechanisms that have been implemented for both its permanence and reliability.